DoTheEvo/veeam-prometheus-grafana/README.md

 <summary><h1>Prometheus and Grafana Setup</h1></summary>

 [Here](https://github.com/DoTheEvo/selfhosted-apps-docker/tree/master/prometheus_grafana_loki)
-is a separate guide-by-example for monitoring docker containers with Prometheus Grafana Loki.
-Might be useful too.
+is a guide-by-example for monitoring using Prometheus, Grafana, Loki.
+Might be useful as it goes in to more details.

 ## Files and directory structure